rayshardCeer/rayshardCeer/README.md

 - 🎓 I'm a passionate student currently studying at **SMKN 64 Jakarta**.
 - 💡 Deeply interested in **Backend Architecture**, **Web Development**, and Software Engineering.
-- 🚀 Always looking for opportunities to level up my skills and collaborate on cool projects.
-- ⚡ **Fun Fact:** I believe every complex bug is just a puzzle waiting to be solved.
+- ⚡ **just a lazy boy to dont reposito their project

 ---